yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-automation/managed-cli/managed-cli-reference/managed-cli-user.md

 type: docs
 ---

-Use the `user` resource to create and manage YugabyteDB Managed account [users](../../../../cloud-admin/manage-access/).
+Use the `user` resource to invite and manage YugabyteDB Managed account [users](../../../../cloud-admin/manage-access/).

 ## Syntax